In more detail – ICO guidance

 At a glance

-- Individuals can make a subject access request verbally or in writing.
+- Individuals can make SARs verbally or in writing, including via social media.

 Preparing for subject access requests

 ☐ We know how to recognise a subject access request and we understand when the right of access applies.

 ☐ We have a policy for how to record requests we receive verbally.

 ☐ We understand what steps we need to take to verify the identity of the requester, if necessary.

 ☐ We understand when we can pause the time limit for responding if we need to ask for clarification.

 ☐ We understand when we can refuse a request and are aware of the information we need to provide to individuals when we do so.